 - Have existing and working relationships with suppliers

-Works with your existing financing
+Compatible with existing financing